Updated April 28, 2017.

 It would be a terrible accident to knock yourself unconscious on a rock or to roll down a steep slope into a rushing river while bound up in your sleeping bag or twisted up in your hammock!

 In winter, anchor your hammock on a slope opposite of the prevailing wind and storm pattern, above the frost line.
-Mid-way up a hill or ridge are usually go choices.
+Mid-way up a hill or ridge are usually good choices.
 Frost tends to seek lowest points, forming where temperatures are coldest.

 South facing slopes get the most sunshine, are usually warmer in the winter and have less snow accumulation; consider pitching camp here.